Lab Director Jackie Villinski came to MEL in 2013 after 20 years as a research chemist.

 Technical Assistant to the Director Elizabeth Muentener plays bookkeeper on the side.
 She joined the lab in 2016.

-Owner/ Manager Susannah Beck Miller started washing glassware at the lab in 1984.
+Lab Co-Owner and CFO Susannah Miller started washing glassware at the lab in the 1980s.

 It started with rocks.